starbuck251/webdriverio_cucumber/README.md

-Node JS 12.16.1 or higher needed to run WebdriverIOv6 (will upgrade when upgrade to version 5/6 and the node as well - don't worry!)
-Install NodeJS from  https://nodejs.org/en/
+Node JS 12.16.1 or higher needed to run WebdriverIOv6 Install NodeJS from  https://nodejs.org/en/

 Install Java for selenium standalone service to run